FormidableLabs/trace-deps/README.md

 ## Notes

+* **Common configuration tips**: We maintain a [common configuration](./docs/configuration.md) document that discusses and outlines configurations that are likely to be applicable with popular open source libraries when setting up `trace-pkg` or `serverless-jetpack`

 * **Only parses Node.js JavaScript**: `trace-deps` presently will only Node.js-compatible JavaScript in CommonJS or ESM formats.
 It will not correctly parse things like TypeScript, JSX, ReasonML, non-JavaScript, etc.

 * **Only handles single string dependencies**: `require`, `require.resolve`, and dynamic `import()` support calls with variables or other expressions like `require(aVar)`, `import(process.env.VAL + "more-stuff")`.
 This library presently only supports calls with a **single string** and nothing else.
 We have a [tracking ticket](https://github.com/FormidableLabs/trace-deps/issues/2) to consider expanding support for things like partial evaluation.